On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Introduction

-The exceptional components of type 3 are until now barely dealt with, except for the paper \cite{eiskiefvgel}, which we discuss later.
+The exceptional components of type (3) were until now barely dealt with, except for the paper \cite{eiskiefvgel}, which we discuss later.
 The goal of this paper is to develop a new method that deals with these components.
 This work is in fact a continuation of the work done in \cite{algebrapaper}.
-As explained above, in that paper, the authors use the action on hyperbolic space of dimension $2$ and $3$ and develop an algorithm, which takes as an input a discrete cofinite subgroup of $\PSL_2(\R)$ or $\PSL_2(\C)$ to return a finite-sided convex polyhedron that contains a Dirichlet fundamental domain of the discrete subgroup.
-Via this polyhedron a finite set of generators up to finite index of the group in question is then computed.
-This may then be applied to orders in non-totally definite quaternion algebras with centre $\Q$ or an imaginary quadratic extension of $\Q$ or to orders $\SL_2(\O)$ where $\O$ is an order in $\Q$ or an imaginary quadratic extension of $\Q$.
+As explained above, in that paper, the authors use the action on hyperbolic spaces of dimension $2$ and $3$ and develop an algorithm, which takes as an input a discrete cofinite subgroup of $\PSL_2(\R)$ or $\PSL_2(\C)$ to return a finite-sided convex polyhedron that contains a Dirichlet fundamental domain of the discrete subgroup.
+Via this polyhedron a finite generating set of a finite index subgroup of the given group is then computed.
+As stated above, there are already several algorithms that compute exact fundamental domains for groups acting properly discontinuously on hyperbolic space.
+The advantage of the algorithms in \cite{algebrapaper} and in this paper is that they are much simpler, as they do not need to use the complicated machinery of Poincar\'e's Polyhedron Theorem and do not need to deal with cusp points.
+In return the output will not be an exact fundamental domain for the input group, but only a polyhedron containing the fundamental domain.
+This polyhedron then yields a finite generating set of a finite index subgroup.
+As we are working with finite index subgroups, this is enough for our purpose.

+The algorithm developed in this paper may be applied to orders in non-totally definite quaternion algebras with centre $\Q$ or an imaginary quadratic extension of $\Q$ or to orders $\SL_2(\O)$ where $\O$ is an order in $\Q$ or an imaginary quadratic extension of $\Q$.